-Before your renal biopsy, you will have a blood test and provide a urine sample.
-This will ensure that you do not have any pre-existing infections.
+Tell your doctor if you’re pregnant or think you might be pregnant.
+Also, before your renal biopsy, you’ll have a blood test and provide a urine sample.
+This ensures that you don’t have any preexisting infections.

-The tissue sample that was retrieved during your renal biopsy will be sent to a laboratory for examination.
-A pathologist, who is a doctor who specializes in disease diagnosis, will examine the tissue.
+The tissue sample that was retrieved during your renal biopsy is sent to a laboratory for examination.
+A pathologist, a doctor who specializes in disease diagnosis, examines the tissue.

-Your sample will be analyzed with microscopes and reactive dyes.
-The pathologist will identify and assess any deposits or scars that appear.
-Infections and other abnormal conditions also will be detected.
+Your sample is analyzed under microscopes and with reactive dyes.
+The pathologist identifies and assesses any deposits or scars that appear.
+Infections and other abnormal conditions will also be detected.

 The pathologist will compile the results and make a report to your doctor.
-He or she should call you with the results in about a week.
+Results are usually ready in about a week.

 If the kidney tissue shows a normal structure that is free of deposits and other defects, the results are considered normal.

 The results of a renal biopsy are considered abnormal if there are changes in the kidney tissue.
 There are numerous causes for this result.
-Sometimes, diseases that begin in other parts of your body can cause damage to the kidneys as well.
+Sometimes, diseases that begin in other parts of your body can cause damage to the kidneys.